“When you are in the place of your purpose, your needs will be drawn to you.”

 Called, Not Just Capable

+The work was good, the people were great and my clients were happy, but I was tired.
 Not always physically and not even necessarily emotionally.
-I was tired in my spirit and was often overwhelmed with the weight of needing to show up for everyone.
+I was tired in my spirit and was often overwhelmed with the weight of needing to show up well for everyone, no matter how I felt or what was going on.
+The truth is, I was trying to build in my own strength and while it was productive, it wasn’t pouring back into me.

 The Shift

+Then came the shift.
 I heard the call to work exclusively with mission-driven organizations and purpose-driven leaders.
+I said yes out of obedience, not really understanding the reason and that decision changed everything.

 The Real Difference

+Capability will draw anyone who needs help but calling draws the people you are assigned to serve.
 When I narrowed my focus, something beautiful happened.
 The work started pouring back into me because I wasn’t just solving problems anymore, I was stewarding purpose.
 That assignment was clearly much bigger than me and knowing that allowed me to release the rhythm of hustle and grind and lean into the rhythm of faith and grace.

 Obedience Is the First Step